SumiSastri/dev-blogs/docs/history-of-the-web/part4-software-development.md

 Early languages, like Pascal, merely assembled code to be parsed and read and then executed in memory.
 In today's world, all of these are abstracted away from the end user.

+Many processes outlined below were either missing or done manually.

 Higher-level languages are created in different phases to make syntactical analysis easier.
+The phases of how a computer programming language is created is described below:-

+__Code packaging or code creation__

-- Code creation before code gets executed, a high-level language can be written in an integrated development environment (IDE) or a text editor.
+ A high-level language can be written in an integrated development environment (IDE) or a text editor.
 IDEs come with runtime overheads but save time as they can perform many pre-compiling tasks and debug code before it has run.
-Syntax is to be adhered to, for example, keywords of the language have to be used correctly, symbols and puncutation like semicolons and colons used in the way described by the code manuals, tabs and parenthesis/ curly braces or square brackets used so that the code can be compiled using BNF, a semi-mathematical way of parsing or reading source code
+Syntax is to be adhered to, for example, keywords of the language have to be used correctly, symbols and puncutation like semicolons and colons used in the way described by the code manuals, tabs and parenthesis/ curly braces or square brackets used so that the code can be compiled using BNF, a semi-mathematical way of parsing or reading source code.
+Code is packages into bundles that send messages to each other via a process called state-management.
+State management, refers to the data lifecycle management process, where  data that is created is initialised and stored, retrieved and updated and then removed from the processing queue to release memory space and allocation for other processing jobs in the program.

+__Pre-compiling__

-- Pre-compiling, lexical analysis in BNF is done to scan streams of characters, discard white spaces and comments, linting and tokenization of characters to form a single unit by the source language, while this code is running errors are handled and a runtime error generated
+This is where the lexical analysis in BNF is done to scan streams of characters, discard white spaces and comments, linting and tokenization of characters to form a single unit by the source language, while this code is running errors are handled.
+Code is run to check for errors and runtime errors are caught and fixed.

+__Code compiling__

-- Code compiling (including debugging and code optimising) where syntax is analysed again looking for clauses and sentences according to the grammar rules set by the language and accepting the syntax tree or creating it if it has not been created at the pre-compile stage
+Compiling code, includes debugging and code optimisation processes, where syntax is analysed again looking for clauses and sentences according to the grammar rules set by the language and accepting the syntax tree or creating it if it has not been created at the pre-compile stage.
+Code is then chunked and bundled together to be processed in streams.

+__Symbol Tables__

-- Code is then chunked and bundled together to be processed in streams.
-In this stage symbol tables are used to resolve issues, relative addresses of variables are generated, and the code is prepared for assembly
+Once data is chunked, the next stage is when symbol tables are used to resolve issues, relative addresses of variables are generated, and the code is prepared for assembly.

+__Assembly__
-- At the assembly stage code is boiled down to binary where linking and loading of the process starts to generate executable code

-- At this stage when the code is being compiled errors are handled and reported back as compile-time errors
+At the assembly stage code is boiled down to byte code where linking and loading of the program to the machine it is going to run on starts.
+Executable code is prepared for parsing and execution on the machine it will run on - computers, mainframes, smart, gaming and mobile devices.
+At this stage when the code is being compiled errors are handled and reported back as compile-time errors, these need to be fixed before the linking and loading process when memory allocation starts.

+__Loading and linking__

+Memory allocation uses alogrithms to match the use case.
+Last in first out (LIFO) is used for memory that is on the stack, while other allocation algorithms are used for solving resource deadlocks and referencing data on the memory heap.

+__Instruction transfer to registers__

+Once the link tables are used to link data to the program running the instructions for state management, the data is loaded on to memory registers on the hardware that the program will run on.

+Because software development has grown exponentially from the 1990s to the 2020s, in 30 years there have been new ways to manage the process by which software developers create shippable software programs that can be utilised by end-users.

-## The software development cycle
+## What is  the software development cycle?

 Using core concepts from the Hamilton model, the software development cycle is organised into the stages of